Excel VBA DoEvents and Wait Properties

 Wait is a method that pauses program execution for a specified amount of time.
 When Wait is called, the program will not execute any further code until the specified amount of time has elapsed.
 This can be useful for implementing timing logic in a program, such as waiting for a certain amount of time before executing a specific action.

-• What is Sleep Function in VBA?
+What is the Sleep Function in VBA?

 The Sleep function is a VBA method that causes a program to pause for a specified amount of time before continuing with execution.
 The Sleep function is part of the kernel32 library and is not a built-in VBA function, so it needs to be imported using the Declare statement.